Faith-Nyakiongora/P1-Proj_The-Hilarious-Hotspot/README.md

 Refresh the page or click the "Dislike" button to fetch and display a new joke.
 Navigate through the navigation menu (Home, About, Contact) to explore other sections of the website.

+you can also find a live demonstration via this link https://faith-nyakiongora.github.io/P1-Proj_The-Hilarious-Hotspot/

+## Author

+Faith Nyakiongora

+# License
+This project is licensed under the MIT License